Bro. Cantalupi's Fundraising Drive

 by stripping off the kitchen's old paint and plaster.

-The whole kichen was renovated.
+The whole kichen being renovated.

-The cabinet gone, the kitchen's plumbing is exposed.
+The cabinet gone, the kitchen's plumbing was exposed.

 The brand new kitchen: